remotion-dev/remotion/packages/docs/docs/player/api.md

 _optional - available since v3.1.3_

-A HTML class name to be applied to the conainer.
+A HTML class name to be applied to the container.

+### `initialFrame`

+_optional - available since v3.1.14_

+Start the playback from a specific frame.
+Default `0`.
+Once the player is mounted, this property cannot be changed.

 ### `numberOfSharedAudioTags`